Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: Tony, what's going on?
 Tell me you found that cube.
 [He looks up and groans.]
 Oh, you gotta be shitting me.

-[In front of him, Steve sees his 2012 self loo
+[In front of him, Steve sees his 2012 self look